dwar42vo/basic-scanlator/README.md

 1. Go to Account -> Account and under Authentication Key for DeepL API, copy & paste your API key to the script.

+# Componets

+basic_scanlator.sh: Version without ruler support.

+basic_scanlator_beta.sh: Version with ruler support.

+ruler.ong: A 500px ruler.
+The distance represented by each tick mark, from longest to shortest, is 50px, 10px and 5px.

 # Features

 The script takes 4 arguments, which are "Source Language", "Target Language", "Translation Engine" and "Mode".
 Mode is optional.